-The qualified small employer health reimbursement arrangement (or QSEHRA) is a tax-advantaged HRA that allows small business owners to reimburse for health insurance tax-free.
+QSEHRA health insurance plans is also referred to as a qualified small employer health reimbursement arrangement (or QSEHRA).
+They are a tax-advantaged HRA that allows small business owners to reimburse for health insurance tax-free.
 But a key QSEHRA rule is choosing a QSEHRA health insurance plan that plays by the rules.
 Here's a list of which insurance plans make the cut and which ones don't.

 - Reimburse Insurance Premiums Only: Employers can limit reimbursements to only go towards eligible premium expenses.
 Typically, this refers to individual health insurance premiums but could also include eligible dental premiums, vision premiums, etc.

 - Reimburse Insurance Premiums and Medical Expenses: Most employers choose to allow medical expenses to be reimbursed too.
 Eligible expenses include doctor visits, copays, dental cleanings, prescriptions, eye glasses, diabetes supplies, etc.

 - Premiums of employees on their spouse’s group plan: Many small business and non-profit employees have access to traditional group health insurance plans through their spouse.
 This is great because it takes the primary insurance burden off of the small employer!
 However, employees may still have to pay something to participate in their spouse’s plan (usually a deduction on the spouse’s paycheck).
 Employers setting up a QSEHRA can choose whether or not to allow employees to make claims for these group plan premiums.

 What qualifies as a QSEHRA health insurance plan?

 To be eligible for QSEHRA reimbursement, employees will need to purchase a plan that mets the Minimum Essential Coverage requirement set forth by the Affordable Care Act.
 MEC plans include the following: